-Change Management, offered at the graduate level only, is a specialization that prepares students to occupy leadership roles and address the positive and negative issues organizations, teams, and individuals face as they navigate the change process.
-By completing these four courses you not only complete the specialization, but also earn 12 graduate credit hours.
-The specialization complements several of our degree programs, including Master of Science in Human Resources Training and Development, Master of Science in Human Relations and Business, MBA in Strategic Leadership, and Master of Arts in Professional Development.
+Change Management, offered at the graduate level only, is a certification that prepares students to occupy leadership roles and address the positive and negative issues organizations, teams, and individuals face as they navigate the change process.
+By completing these four courses you not only complete the certification, but also earn 12 graduate credit hours.
+The certification complements several of our degree programs, including Master of Science in Human Resources Training and Development, Master of Science in Human Relations and Business, MBA in Strategic Leadership, and Master of Arts in Professional Development.

 What Are the Requirements?

 Our Change Management Course requires 12 credit hours in specific courses, including: